One Hand Clapping; A Silent Supernova

 Eventually, its gravitational attraction returns as the weight of the paint pulls itself back towards earth and

-It all lands with a crash...
+It all lands in a crash...

 Progression of the boarders stop as small pools develop; mixing of the pigments slows to nothing forming a stable equilibrium.
 The post-collision situation has no energy remaining.

-It becomes a moment in time, a singularity; frozen forever on a quantum reference frame, ready for hanging.
+It becomes a moment in time, a singularity; frozen forever on a quantum reference frame, ready for hanging

 Slam Painting is a simple idea, most good ideas are simple.